xlivia/xlivia/README.md

 - 🔭 I’m currently working on ...
 Jarvis Consulting Developer Stream Projects
 - 🌱 I’m currently learning ...
 Software Development
 - ⚡ Fun fact: In my freetime I enjoy coding, reading, gaming, soccer, swimming

+Welcome to my GitHub profile!
+I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
+In addition to my technical expertise, I have experience in managing businesses and providing exceptional customer service. 🚀🔧 Here's a glimpse into my world:

 -->